Android Central Verdict

 The life cycle of a Google hardware product usually takes one of two directions: it starts full of bugs and slowly, with software updates, ends up being a solid product with a whiff of reputation damage; or it starts seemingly flawless and, over time, loses its luster as small issues crop up and don't get solved.

 The company's first true wireless earbuds, 2020's Pixel Buds, were the latter.
 In April 2020, as the pandemic started raging across the country, Google appeared triumphant as early reviews praised the earbuds' sound quality, comfort, and general ease of use.
-But it became quickly apparent that there were endemic connectivity issues users would discover as they spent more time wearing their new buds.
-Google chalked it up to early firmware and promised fixes, but even after several updates the problems have yet to fully abate — even today, Google's support forums are full of posts about the Pixel Buds' choppiness.
+But it became quickly apparent that users would discover endemic connectivity issues as they spent more time wearing their new buds.
+Google chalked it up to early firmware and promised fixes, but even after several updates, the problems have yet to fully abate — even today, Google's support forums are full of posts about the Pixel Buds' choppiness.

 That makes these, at $100, one of the best true wireless earbuds you can buy — as long as you are OK with a few notable compromises.

 Google Pixel Buds A-Series: Price and availability